-We describe the COSMECA flow in more detail in this section.
-Fig. 3 gives a high level overview of the flow.
-The inputs to COSMECA include a Communication Throughput Graph (CTG), a library of behavioral IP models (IP library) and memory models (mem library), a Data Block Dependency Graph (DBDG), a target bus matrix template (e.g. AMBA [15] bus matrix) and a communication-memory constraint set (Ψ) - which includes Ψ_G and Ψ_L .
+We describe the COSMECA co-synthesis flow in more detail in this section.
+Fig. 4 gives a high level overview of the flow.
+The inputs to COSMECA include a Communication Throughput Graph (CTG), a library of behavioral IP models (IP library) and memory models (mem library), a Data Block Dependency Graph (DBDG), a target bus matrix template (e.g. AMBA [15] bus matrix) and a communication-memory constraint set $(\Psi)$ - which includes $\Psi_G$ and $\Psi_L$ .
 The general idea is to first preprocess the memory (represented by DBs in the CTG) in the design by merging the non conflicting DBs into virtual memory (VM) blocks to reduce memory cost.
 Then we map the modified CTG to a full bus matrix template and optimize the matrix by removing unused busses.
 Next, we perform a static branch and bound hierarchical clustering of slave components in the matrix which further reduces the number of busses, and store prospective matrix architecture solutions in a ranked matrix solution database.
-We then use a heuristic (memmap), which first merges VMs at each SAP to further reduce memory cost and then maps these VMs to physical memory modules from the memory library.
+We then use a heuristic (memmap), which first merges VMs at each slave access point (SAP) in the bus matrix to further reduce memory cost and then maps these VMs to physical memory modules from the memory library.
 The output of memmap is a set of N valid solutions which meet memory area and performance constraints.
-Finally we optimize the output solutions to reduce bus speeds, arbitration costs and fix OO buffer sizes.
-We now elaborate on the five phases in the COSMECA flow, shown in Fig. 3.
+Finally we optimize the output solutions to reduce bus speeds, arbitration costs and prune out-of-order (OO) buffer sizes.
+We now elaborate on the five phases in the COSMECA flow, shown in Fig. 4.

-Phase 1. mem preprocess: In the first phase, we merge DBs in the CTG into VMs to reduce memory area cost, by potentially reducing the number of memory modules in the system.
-Only DBs with (i) similar edges (i.e. edges from the same masters) and (ii) nonoverlapping access are merged, so as not to constrain mapping freedom later in the flow.
+Phase 1. mem preprocess: In the first phase, we merge data blocks (DBs) in the CTG into virtual memories (VMs) to reduce memory area cost, by potentially reducing the number of memory modules in the system.
+Only DBs satisfying the two criteria of having (i) similar edges (i.e. edges from the same masters) and (ii) non-overlapping access are merged, so as not to constrain the mapping freedom and eliminate useful channel clustering possibilities later in the flow.
+Fig. 5(a) shows a CTG for an example MPSoC system, with the following groups of DBs having similar edges: (DB1, DB2) and (DB4, DB5, DB6).
 We use a Data Block Dependency Graph (DBDG) to determine if DBs have non-overlapping access.
-Fig. 4(b) shows the DBDG for the example in Fig. 4(a).
-The DBDG shows the dependency of DB accesses on each other - a DB cannot be accessed till the source DBs of all its input edges have been accessed.
-If two DBs have similar edges and non-overlapping access, they are eligible for merger (e.g. DB1, DB2 in Fig. 4(b)).
-The size of the VM created depends on the lifetime analysis of merged DBs - it is the sum of the sizes of the merged DBs, unless the lifetimes do not overlap, in which case it is the size of the larger DB being merged.
-Fig 4(b) shows the lifetime of DB1.
+The DBDG is a directed graph which shows the dependency of DB accesses on each other.
+It can either be created manually or derived automatically from a Control Data Flow Graph (CDFG).
+A node in a DBDG represents a DB access while an edge represents a dependency between DBs - a DB cannot be accessed till the source DBs of all its input edges have been accessed.
+Fig. 5(b) shows the DBDG for the example in Fig. 5(a).
+If two DBs have similar edges and non-overlapping access, they are eligible for merger (e.g. DB1, DB2 in Fig. 5(b)).
+The size of the VM created, after merger, depends on the lifetime analysis of merged DBs it is the sum of the sizes of the merged DBs, unless the lifetimes do not overlap, in which case it is the size of the larger DB being merged.
+Fig 5(b) shows the lifetime of DB1.
 It is possible for DB2 to overwrite DB1, thus saving memory space.
-More details can be found in our technical report [35].